openshift/dockerexec/README.md

 OPTIONS:
-   --tty, -t                            allocate a TTY to the container --id                                 specify the ID for a container --user, -u                           set the user, uid, and/or gid for the process --cwd                                set the current working dir --env '--env option --env option'    set environment variables for the process
+   --tty, -t                            allocate a TTY for the exec process --id                                 specify the ID of a running docker container --user, -u                           set the user, uid, and/or gid for the process --cwd                                set the current working dir --env '--env option --env option'    set environment variables for the process